madlambda/Acorn/docs/hierarchical-fs.md

 ignored, and so on) must be in place:

-If the file is on disk, then the time to sequentially read 1 MB of its content is around 20ms (or 150 us from an SSD) and if the file is a pipe, then the same read could spend 250 us.
+If the file is on disk, then the time to sequentially read 1 MB of its content is around 20ms (or 150 us from a SSD disk) and if the file is a pipe, then the same read could spend 250 us.
 But if the file is remote then the time goes to a few seconds.[1]
 As the file content does not have an internal structure, a program that needs to retrieve some specific information inside it needs to read all its content or in case of having a header, at least some few blocks until it could seek to the information.

 Most files that need to be consumed only by computer programs have a file format to ease the process of traversing its internal data.
 One way to work